QuadSpinner/Gaea-Docs/source/Guide/X-Developers/2-Create-Bridge.md

 - `Invalid value for property [name].`
 - `Property [name] not found.`
 - `Building [current] / [total]...`
+- `> Building [node] / [percent]...`

+When a single node requires a long time to build, the progress of that node will be sent with the `>` prefix.
+You can use this to either hide such messages from your end users, or use it display a specific progress message.

 Each individual message will be delimited by a line break character.
 In most environments, this will be `\n`.